Jason-fos/JLF-construction-service/README.md

 #### Site Owner
 7. As the site owner, I want users to be able to contact us easily.
-8. As the site owner, I want to attract the users attention.
-9. As the site owner, I want to advertise and promote the companies qualities.
+8. As the site owner, I want to advertise and promote the companies qualities.

 ## Design